 People overwhelmingly value battery life over “thin”.
 Numerous studies have backed the idea that people want battery life more than any other “innovation”.
 So why do manufacturers seem to sideline this straight-forward desire in favour of “thin”?

 The estimated manufacturing footprint of 80 million iPhone 6 projected to be sold (6,460 kilotonnes) will be greater than the total annual carbon footprint of the London boroughs of Westminster, Lambeth and Camden – of over 770,000 people and all of the business activity in three central areas of one of the world’s richest cities.

-The “declutter” and “tiny house” trends are a sort of consumerist purging.
-And they run the risk of becoming transformed from ways of thinking to passive services and a pret-a-ocuper products.
+The “declutter” and “tiny house” trends are a consumerist purging.
+They run the risk of becoming transformed from ways of thinking to passive services and a pret-a-ocuper products.
 It is comparatively easy to throw or give away.
-It is harder to change our relationship with stuff over the long term.
+It is harder to change our relationship with stuff.

 At a time when we hear incessant attacks on immigration, we see this country handing itself over to the single-most destructive, noxious event in American consumer culture: “Black Friday”

 People love to get their gadgets fixed.
 There is absolutely no doubt about it.
-For now, we can measure this in smiles, stories, and all of the positive feedback we get in person and online.
 But what we would like to more clearly demonstrate the environmental benefits to repairing.
-We also want to show, as […]

 We talked at the Nesta Hot Topics session on how “open data” can help us use things for longer, and have a better idea of how they are recycled at end of life.
 Open data means what it says on the tin.
 Data sets are that accessible, useable and made available to the general public. […]